 Regular Members approved for Disability retirement will receive a maximum Disability retirement benefit based on an accrual rate of 2.5%.
-(Accrual rates for transferred service may vary.)
+Accrual rates for transferred service and for members of specialty plans may vary.

 Chris is age 52 and has accrued 10.90 years of service credit.
 He has an annual final average compensation of \$40,000.00.
 His maximum Disability retirement benefit would be calculated in the following manner: